Tue 21st Feb 2017

 The North South Interconnector will provide a critical link between the electricity grids in Northern Ireland and the Republic; reducing the cost of electricity for consumers and ensuring NI has the electricity supply it needs to meet demand in the years to come.

 The organisations which represent tens of thousands of businesses across Northern Ireland will emphasise their support for the planning proposal which could see the project delivered by the end of 2020.

-Kirsty McManus, Head of Business Development at Northern Ireland Chamber of Commerce and Industry explains the significance of the project for Northern Ireland business:
+Ann McGregor, Chief Executive of Northern Ireland Chamber of Commerce and Industry explains the significance of the project for Northern Ireland business:

 “Delivery of the North South Interconnector is a top priority for the Northern Ireland Chamber’s membership.
 Businesses and employers need access to electricity in the most cost efficient manner possible, and the proposed Interconnector is key to achieving this.

 “It is an essential piece of infrastructure which will allow the all-island electricity market to do what it was designed to do – achieve savings for all consumers North and South; this has real value to business and therefore to our members and we will continue to vocalise our support.”

 SONI (System Operator for Northern Ireland) is responsible for delivering planning approval for the interconnector and has welcomed the strong support from Northern Ireland business.